 C. Elected

-1. College Senators: Three (3) Faculty Association members from each academic college of the university shall be elected by a secret ballot of the Faculty Association of the respective colleges in accordance with the provisions of the Constitution.
+1. College Senators: Three (3) Faculty Association members from each academic college and three (3) Faculty Association members from all of the unaffiliated faculty units of the university shall be elected by a secret ballot of the Faculty Association of the respective academic units in accordance with the provisions of the Constitution.

-2. At-Large Senators: Six (6) Faculty Association members shall be elected by a vote of the entire Faculty Association.
+2. At-Large Senators: Three (3) Faculty Association members shall be elected by a vote of the entire Faculty Association.

 Section 2.
-No more than two senators shall be from any single department and no more than two chairs shall be elected from each college.
+No more than two senators shall be from any single department and no more than two chairs (or equivalent position) shall be elected from each college.
 No administrator at the assistant dean or above level shall be eligible to be elected.

 Section 3.
-Elected senators shall serve for a term of three years and vacancies shall be filled by senate appointment until the next regularly scheduled election.
-However, no person shall serve more than two successive full terms.
+Elected senators shall serve for a term of three years and vacancies shall be filled in accordance with the senate bylaws.
+However, no person shall serve more than seven (7) successive years.

 Section 4.
 Each group of senators is divided into three classes, such that within each group, one of the three classes is elected each year.